 When booking your travel, you may sometimes see a connection that the airlines think is reasonable—but often these decisions are made based on arbitrary, computer-imposed timeframes, and simply are not possible.
 A connection may be “legal,” but that doesn’t mean you can make it happen, or even come close.

 For example, I recently was shown a 50-minute connection on a flight coming from Mexico, connecting to another airport in California.
-This connection gave me less than an hour to get off the plane, collect my bags, clear customs, recheck my bags, go through U.S. security and get to my gate.
-Given that you are really required to be at your gate 20 minutes minimum before takeoff, in truth we had about a half-hour to do everything—that is if our first flight arrived and unloaded on time.
+This connection gave me less than an hour to get off the plane, collect my bags, clear customs, recheck my bags, go through U.S. security, and get to my gate.
+Given that you are really required to be at your gate 20 minutes minimum before takeoff, in truth I had about a half-hour to do everything—that is, if my first flight arrived and unloaded on time.

 is a useful tool to check out for its “Agony Index,” which ranks flights using a combination of price, duration, and number of connections.
 Flights are presented graphically as multi-colored horizontal bars, which allow you easily to see the length of layovers and flight segments.